 It is important that you understand that any information, statements or answers made by you to us, or your insurer, are your responsibility.
 You must take reasonable care not to make misrepresentations when answering insurer’s questions.
 If you are careless in answering the insurer’s questions or deliberately make a misrepresentation and have not disclosed all material facts to the insurer this may render the insurance void from inception (the start of the contract) and enable the insurer to repudiate liability (entitle the insurer not to pay your claims).
+You will be liable for any additional premium as a result of any misrepresentation.
 You are advised to keep copies of documentation sent to or received from us for your own protection.
 Please do consult us if you are in doubt on any aspect.
 The requirement for correct information not only applies at commencement and renewal of your policy, but also at any time during the period of insurance.
+Please be aware underwriters may conduct checks on the claims and underwriting exchange database to validate your claims history.
 If you are in any doubt as to whether information is material, you should disclose it.

 AWARENESS OF POLICY TERMS

-When a policy is issued, you are strongly advised to read it carefully, as it is that document, the schedule and any certificate that is the basis of the insurance contract you have purchased.
+When a policy is incepted and documentation is issued, you are strongly advised to read it carefully, as it is that document, the schedule and any certificate that is the basis of the insurance contract you have purchased.
 If you are in doubt over any of the policy terms and conditions, please contact us immediately.

 YOUR RIGHT TO CANCEL YOUR INSURANCE AND YOUR ‘COOLING OFF’ PERIOD

 You have the following rights to cancel any insurance you buy through us: